Voted Best Value Gaming Monitor!

 Samsung S34E790C – 34-Inch Curved WQHD Cinema Wide

-Click HERE to jump right to the gaming monitor comparison chart.
+Scroll down for the gaming monitor comparison chart.

 So you’re thinking about getting a gaming monitor, and you probably have lots of questions.
 How big should your game screen be?
 What’s the best 4K display on the market?
 Do you even need 4K?
 Should you go for a cheap gaming monitor, or is it worth it to spend a few extra bucks?
 What does WQHD mean?
 Can you get away with a 120Hz refresh rate monitor, or do you need 144Hz?
 What is pixel response, and why should you care?
 How can you avoid getting a monitor that will give you blurring and motion artifacts?